PriyaGhosal/BuddyTrail/README.md

 **Responsive Design:** The website is fully responsive and works on all devices.

 ## Welcome Constributors!!
 Join the list.
-We are waiting:grin:
+We are waiting :octocat:<br />
 Here's how you can contribute to the repository:

 1. **Fork the repository** to your own GitHub account.